 This square stepwell is 35m wide on each side and has 13 floors.
 One side has a couple of royal sheds like rooms for the King and Queen.
 An intricate criss-cross pattern of 3500 steps on the other three sides.
 Those 3500 steps leading to the huge central tank are aligned with high accuracy and symmetrically.

-Apart from those amazing geometrical aspects, this well is around 100 ft deep, which makes it the deepest well in India, and probably the biggest in the world.
+Apart from those amazing geometrical aspects, this well is around 100 ft deep, which makes it the deepest well in India, and probably the biggest stepwell in the world.
 Chand Baori has also appeared in a scene of Batman: The Dark Knight Rises.

 2. Rani Ki Vav (Gujarat)